-The School Inspection Framework defines inclusive education as “the process through which schools develop systems, classrooms, programmes and activities so that all students are able to learn, develop and participate together.
+The UAE School Inspection Framework defines inclusive education as ‘the process through which schools develop systems, classrooms, programmes and activities so that all students are able to learn, develop and participate together.
 In an inclusive school, the curriculum, physical surroundings and school community should reflect the views and characteristics of its students.
 An inclusive school honours diversity and respects all individuals.’

-“At its heart, inclusive education is a provision that is committed to educating all students, including students identified as experiencing special educational needs and disabilities (SEND) in a common learning environment.
+‘At its heart, inclusive education is a provision that is committed to educating all students, including students identified as experiencing special educational needs and disabilities (SEND) in a common learning environment.
 In such settings, all students have access to quality instruction, intervention and support, so that they experience success in learning.
 Inclusive education providers create a culture of collaboration, in a landscape of mutual respect and equality for all.
-All students are given opportunities to be successful learners, to form positive social relationships with peers, and to become fully participating members of the learning community.”
+All students are given opportunities to be successful learners, to form positive social relationships with peers, and to become fully participating members of the learning community.’

-There are three types of school organization typically encountered in response to the needs of vulnerable groups depending on their conditions and needs: separation, integration, and inclusion.
-Article 12 of the Federal Law No. 11 of 1972 states: "The State guarantees the holder of special needs equal opportunities in education in all educational institutions, vocational training, adult education and continuing education, whether within regular classes, private classes, with the provision of the curriculum in sign language, Braille, or by any other means as appropriate."
+There are three types of school organization typically encountered in response to the needs of vulnerable groups depending on their conditions and needs: separation, integration and inclusion.
+Article 12 of the Federal Law No. 11 of 1972 states: ‘The State guarantees the holder of special needs equal opportunities in education in all educational institutions, vocational training, adult education and continuing education, whether within regular classes, private classes, with the provision of the curriculum in sign language, Braille, or by any other means as appropriate.’

 Separation and integration